erc-fhv/loadforecasting/README.md

 This repository provides a flexible and modular framework for short-term load forecasting (STLF), suitable for both research and real-world applications.
 It supports:

 - Deep learning models: Transformer, LSTM, xLSTM
-- Baseline model: KNN, Perfect
+- Baseline model: KNN, Persistence, Perfect
 - Full pipeline for training, evaluation, and visualization
 - Reproducibility of all experiments from the following paper